-I have noticed that a major obstacle for many students when doing maximum likelihood calculations is a set of basic mathematical operations they actually know.
+I have noticed that a major obstacle for many students when doing likelihood calculations is a set of basic mathematical operations they actually know.
 But the mechanics are rusty, or the notation used in Statistics is troublesome.
-So, with sincere apologies to those who don't need this, here are some basic rules. • The distributive law: a(b+c) = ab + ac.
+So, with sincere apologies to those who don't need this, here are some basic rules.
+Feel free to skip this.

+• The distributive law: a(b+c) = ab + ac.
 You may see this in a form like